-Look at this amazing little cardboard tree forest!
+Look at this amazing little cardboard art tree forest!

-If you could see my face photographing these upcycled trees you would see my literal heart-eyes beaming over how darling these are finished but also how much fun the process has been over and over and over and over with the kids.
+If you could see my face photographing these upcycled trees you would see my literal heart-eyes beaming over how darling these are finished but also how much fun the cardboard art process was over and over and over and over with the kids.
+Cardboard is one of my favorite art materials- we used it in this cardboard art Sketchbook Prompt too.
 I started these trees with my Reggio preschoolers and (like most of my school projects) continued the art work at home with my own girls.

 All I had to do for prep was cut out 60 cardboard trees.
 Do this in batches if you need to make a lot because your hand starts to cramp up!